-Ortho Evra is a tiny skin patch with the same hormones as those in many birth control pills.
-Women can wear this patch on the buttocks, abdomen, upper torso (except for the breasts), or the outer part of the upper arm.
-You should not place the patch on skin that is red, irritated, or cut, or skin where you apply makeup, creams, or powders.
+This tiny skin patch has the same hormones as those in many birth control pills.
+Women can wear it on their buttocks, belly, chest (except for the breasts), or the outer part of the upper arm.
+Don’t put it on skin that is red, irritated, or cut, or skin where makeup, creams, or powders are applied.

 Women should only wear one patch at a time.